 Chapter 10: Even clearer

-The new quarter starts, but 2 months later, Roger is back in California with the group that had analysed the problems they had at the end of each quarter.
+The new quarter starts, but 2 months later, Roger is back in California with the group that had analyzed the problems they had at the end of each quarter.
 The regional director obviously doesn’t understand, as he starts with reprimands for salespeople who did not meet the monthly target in January and February.
 Because of this, Roger reiterates and clarifies the basic principle behind the newly created objectives.

 - It’s nothing unusual if the monthly target isn’t reached, as it is designed with only a 50 to 60% chance of success.